 Legal Requirements & the Notice of Intended Marriage form

-There is a legal requirement under the Marriage Act that at least one month and one days notice and no longer than 18 months is given for you to be married.
+There is a legal requirement under the Marriage Act that at least one month notice and no longer than 18 months is given for you to be married.
 The form to use is the Notice of Intended Marriage (NOIM) and you can download the form here.
-The form must reach your celebrant no later than one month and one day before the wedding.
+The form must reach your celebrant no later than one month before the wedding.
 If you need to apply for your marriage to be conducted within this timeframe please telephone me urgently as we must make application to the Registrar of Births Deaths and Marriages and seek permission to conduct the wedding.
 I have successfully obtained permission many times and can assist you to conduct the ceremony if less than one months notice is required.

 Documents required to complete the NOIM

 If you were born in Australia you must supply either your birth certificate, an extract of birth or a passport.
 If you were born overseas an overseas birth certificate, translated in English or an overseas passport can be used.
 If you need documents translated they can be done here.
 If you have been married previously you will also be required to supply evidence of how the previous marriage ended i.e. divorce/death.

 You each require a witness to the ceremony to sign the legal paperwork.
 They need to able to understand English and be over the age of 18.
 I can supply witnesses if you are having a small wedding, (extra cost).